ARTWORK

 A bit about me

-of experience in a variety of areas that have blended into the most satisfying combination of knowledge, expression and flavor.
+Seasoned is the best description I can come up with for me and for my work: seasoned with years of experience in a variety of areas that have blended into the most satisfying combination of knowledge, expression and flavor.

-For well over 46 years, I have been fortunate to have been exposed to and to have worked with some of the best models in the fields of painting, drawing, graphic design, printmaking, glass and neon design, lettering arts, book design, marketing and publishing.
-I have had the opportunity to travel extensively and I now live in what I believe to be the most beautiful part of the world!
+For well over 50 years, I have been fortunate to have been exposed to and to have worked with some of the best practitioners in the fields of architecture, painting, drawing, graphic design, printmaking, flat glass, neon design, sign design, calligraphy and lettering arts, book design, marketing and publishing.

 Cate’s Blog